-What is a Medical Malpractice Structured Settlement?
+What Is a Medical Malpractice Structured Settlement?

-Often, structured settlements are distributed to plaintiffs as compensation for personal injury lawsuits, including medical malpractice claims.
 A structured settlement is a financial tool that distributes payments from a large sum of money to an individual over time.
-This steady, reliable income stream can make a person’s financial future secure, especially if the medical malpractice results in ongoing medical care or loss of wages due to an inability to work.
+This steady, reliable income stream can help to secure your financial future, especially if the medical malpractice resulted in ongoing medical care or loss of wages due to an inability to work.

-A medical negligence claim involves professional health care negligence that ultimately causes a patient harm or untimely death.
+A medical negligence claim involves professional health care negligence that ultimately causes a patient harm or an untimely death.
 Negligence or professional omission can occur from flawed treatment, inaccurate diagnosis or error in aftercare.

-Other than misdiagnosing patients or providing an incorrect treatment plan, medical malpractice — or medical negligence — can also include:
+Medical malpractice — or medical negligence — can also include:

-- Unnecessary surgical procedures
+- Unnecessary surgical procedures.

-- Surgical errors
+- Surgical errors.

-- Early discharge from a medical facility
+- Early discharge from a medical facility.

-- Little to no consideration of patient medical history
+- Little to no consideration of patient medical history.

-- Failure to identify symptoms
+- Failure to identify symptoms.

-- Prescribing incorrect medication or improper dosage
+- Prescribing incorrect medication or improper dosage.

-- Misreading laboratory results
+- Misreading laboratory results.

 Minors and Medical Malpractice

 Most medical malpractice structured settlements span decades, possibly until or even after the plaintiff’s death.
-In the case of a minor, however, many medical malpractice structured settlements are set up to end when the child reaches the age of majority (anywhere from 15 – 21 years old, depending on the state).
-In these cases, the structured settlement will distribute regular payments to the child’s guardian while they are a minor to pay for ongoing medical expenses, resulting in the final lump-sum payout when they reach the age of majority.
+In the case of a minor, however, many medical malpractice structured settlements are set up to end when the child reaches the age of maturity (anywhere from 15 to 21 years old, depending on the state).

 Filing a Medical Malpractice Claim